CryoGrid/CryoGridCommunity_source/README.md

 ### Full documentation

-There is a pdf file available with more in depth explanation of the model [link](./CryoGrid_documentation.pdf)
+There is a pdf file available with more in depth explanation of the model: [CryoGrid_documentation.pdf](./CryoGrid_documentation.pdf)